Kotlin/kotlin-by-example/examples/03_special_classes/01_Data classes.md

 </div>

-1. Method `toString` is auto-generated, which makes `println` output look nice.
+1. Defining a data class with the `data` modifier.
-2. Auto-generated `equals` makes data classes with equal information equals as well.
+2. Method `toString` is auto-generated, which makes `println` output look nice.
-3. Equal data classes have equal `hashCode()`.
+3. Auto-generated `equals` considers two instances equal if all their properties are equal.
-4. Predefined `copy` function makes it easy to obtain a new instance.
+4. Equal data class instances have equal `hashCode()`.
-5. Property values can be changed on copy.
-The order corresponds to constructor argument order.
+5. Auto-generated `copy` function makes it easy to create a new instance.
-6. It is possible to change only some values.
+6. When copying, you can change values of certain properties. `copy` accepts areguments in the same order as the class constructor.
-7. Use named arguments to change the second value without altering the first one.
+7. Use `copy` with named arguments to change the value despite of the properties order.
-8. Additionally special `componentN` functions are generated.
+8. Auto-generated `componentN` functions let you get the values of properties in the order of declaration.